nextbreakpoint/sqltemplate/README.md

 # SQLTemplate

-SQLTemplate is a helper class to execute SQL statements in Java language.
+SQLTemplate is a fluent API to execute SQL statements in Java language.

-SQLTemplate is a wrapper with a fluent interface of standard JDBC API.

-The code is designed using a functional approach and it requires Java 8.
+SQLTemplate requires Java 8 and a JDBC driver for target database.

 ## Example